grpc/proposal/L42-python-metadata-flags.md

 The desired behavior will be able to config each RPC call with different settings.
 Currently, Python is using keyword argument for call level configuration, so this feature will use keyword argument as well.
 The keyword argument mechanism also enables developers to configure certain calls with one setting in many ways (like expand a dictionary-like object every time).

 In other languages, there is a few difference in implementation.
 They prefer to have a separate class for call configuration ('ClientContext' in C++, 'CallOptions' in Java & Go), then pass it to every RPC invocation.
-The new design can be equivalence in behavior.
+The new design can be equivalent in behavior.

 ### The 3-states switch of 'wait-for-ready' in C-Core